wllmtrng/udacity_data_analyst_nanodegree/P6 D3js Visualization/README.md

 ### Dai Ying Wu
 The title could be changed to reflect a more targetted story you're trying to get across.
-I'm assuming you want to show people what professions are most credible.
+I'm assuming you want to show people what professions are most credit worthy.
 One thing you can do to demonstrate that more properly is to maybe sort the legend when a Prosper Score is highlighted.

 The things I do notice is that the distribution amongs occupations is pretty even in the midrange prosper scores.
 In the higher end executives, nurses, and programmers dominate.
 On the lower end, Teachers, Administrative Assistants, Executives,